Arkitu/rsk-simulation/README.md

    - Server/client mode (supports multiple clients) : `cargo build --target wasm32-unknown-unknown --no-default-features --features http_client && cargo run --no-default-features --features http_server`
    - Server/client alternative mode (simulation, game controller and referee on server side. slower) : `cargo build --target wasm32-unknown-unknown --no-default-features --features alternative_http_client && cargo run --no-default-features --features alternative_http_server`

+### Server mode
+By default, the server is only working on `localhost` (127.0.0.1).
+You can change that by setting the ip you want with the environment variable `SERVER_ADDRESS`.
+You can also make it an https server with `HTTPS=true`

 ## Git structure
 - master: The release branch where everything works
 - dev: The branch where the next update is being coded